shri1984/study-images/introduction_to bioinformatics.md

 mkdir -p NAME_OF_1_FOLDER/NAME_OF_2_FOLDER /NAME_OF_3_FOLDER
 mkdir -p dir1/dir2/dir3 (what happens here and how it different from command just above)

-•	Listing the content of a folder /directory
-Use ls to list what is there. ls stands for list.
-Type: man ls to read the help

-Try all these commands after reading the manual mkdir --parents --verbose dir4/dir5 mkdir -p --verbose dir4/dir5 mkdir -p -v dir4/dir5 mkdir -pv dir4/dir5

-You might be thinking why I used NAME_OF_A_FOLDER rather NAME OF A FOLDER.
-In this case we will create 4 different directories.
-Try yourself! mkdir NAME OF A FOLDER
-Computer will treat space as separating parameter.
-If you want (I discourage using space) then you should use this option.

-mkdir "folder 1"
-mkdir 'folder 2'
-mkdir folder\ 3
-mkdir "folder 4" "folder 5"
-mkdir -p "folder 6"/"folder 7"
-ls

 •	Creating a file
 Stay in the folder you are in right now.
 What we will do now is redirect the output of ls command to a file.